AviatrixSystems/Docs/HowTos/Controller_Login_Okta_SAML_Config.rst

    This step is usually completed by the Okta admin.

 After the application is created in Okta, go to the `Sign On` tab for the application.
-Then, click on the `View Setup Instructions` button.

     |image4|